-In 2018, a non-native plant called Eurasian Watermilfoil (Myriophyllum spicatum L. or EWM) was found in Cobbosseecontee Lake.
-Originally from Europe and Asia, this plant can rapidly spread through a body of water since it has no natural competitors.
-If left unchecked, an EWM infestation can have disastrous consequences.
-It can form thick mats that obstruct boating, fishing, and swimming.
-Moreover, it can decrease the lake water quality and lead to a decline in the value of shoreline properties.
+In 2018, plant surveyors on Cobbosseecontee Lake found Eurasian Watermilfoil (Myriophyllum spicatum L. or EWM), a non-native plant originally from Europe and Asia.
+This plant can quickly spread throughout a body of water due to the absence of natural competitors.
+If not managed, an EWM infestation can have severe consequences, including the formation of dense mats that hinder boating, fishing, and swimming.
+Additionally, it can degrade water quality and reduce the value of shoreline properties.

 - Farr’s Cove

-To support our mitigation efforts, boaters and recreationists should steer clear of these areas.
-Activities such as swimming, paddling, and the use of boat propellers can cause the plants to break apart, which can lead to further infestations.
+To support our management efforts, boaters and recreationists should steer clear of these areas.
+Activities such as swimming, paddling, and using boat propellers can cause the plants to break apart, leading to further infestations.

 Plant Surveys will continue to determine the full extent of growth.
-Check the interactive map to see where AIS has been found in 2023.
+Check the interactive map to see where AIS had been found in 2023.

-A temporary Surface Use Restriction (SUR) is in place from the Pond Road bridge to the Dam.
-See the notice from Maine DEP.
+A temporary Surface Use Restriction (SUR) is in place from the Pond Road bridge to the Dam for the 2024 season.

 Cobbossee Outlet - Pond Rd.